 44. Tarik Cohen: Cohen was lost for the season in Week 3 a year ago, but through three full seasons when healthy, Cohen’s 2017 and 2019 rate stats look extremely similar sandwiching his breakout in 2018.
 2019 saw Cohen catch a career-high 79 passes, but his 5.8 yards per grab and reduction in rushing opportunity and effectiveness have him stuck as a receiving-based floor option.

 46. Tevin Coleman: Joining the Jets this offseason, Coleman’s current competition for touches are La’Mical Perine, Ty Johnson, and Josh Adams.
 Even for a running back that will be 28-years-old, has been in decline for two seasons running, and has never received 200 or more touches in any of his six NFL seasons, that is not a daunting rogue’s gallery of competition while Coleman has spent his entire career in a system similar to what the Jets are transitioning to under new offensive coordinator Mike LaFluer.
-Very likely brought in for that reason and a veteran presence, Coleman is a flyer-RB2 heading into the draft.
+Very likely brought in for that reason and a veteran presence, Coleman will share time with Michael Carter.

 48. J.D.
 McKissic: McKissic led all running backs in targets (110) and was second in receptions (80) and receiving yardage (589 yards) in 2020.
 Coming off a career-high 165 touches and 954 yards, McKissic is still under contract in 2021, but we should expect Antonio Gibson’s receiving role to expand in year two while Washington should be a prime target to land another pass catcher this offseason.